relsqui/story_threading/README.md

 > After all that, I still got a good night of sleep afterwards.
 Boy, what a great day.

 The activities always appear in a sensible sequence, ending in the party, and each destination is matched with an appropriate thing to do at that destination.
 However, the details of each one-sentence "scene" are shuffled between stories, such as the syntax and the names of other characters, since those things aren't important to the flow of the overall narrative.

+## Goals
+* Authoring tools that aren't a text editor and a JSON file.
+(Autoadjusting fields, ease of previewing many combinations.)
+* Character objects that can group together a name, pronouns, and potentially other contextual information.
+* Global story variables (which could among other things appear in introductions and conclusions).